Education

 Fellowship Recruitment Update

 Our interview season for this year will run from late August through mid-October, with interviews taking place on Fridays.
-We will begin the review of all received applications, with ERAS opening in early July, with offers for interviews following within two weeks.
+We will begin reviewing all received applications, with ERAS opening in early July.
+Offers for interviews will follow within two weeks.
 In keeping with recommendations from our local GME and national Societies, we will conduct virtual interviews again this season.

-Please feel free to reach out to our Program Director, Associate Program Director, or Program Coordinator with any questions.
+Please feel free to contact our Program Director, Associate Program Director, or Program Coordinator with any questions.
 We wish you all success in the upcoming Match!!

 Asthma, Allergy & Immunology Fellowship Program: Overview

 The Division of Asthma, Allergy, and Clinical Immunology offers a two-year combined Medicine and Pediatric Program, with an optional third research year available to select trainees.
-Trainees must complete the American Board of Internal Medicine or American Board of Pediatric requirements for specialty training in Internal Medicine or Pediatrics before they will be allowed to begin subspecialty training in Allergy.
-A trainee must be board-certified in Internal Medicine or Pediatrics AND complete training in Allergy before they will be eligible for certification by the American Board of Allergy and Immunology.
+Trainees must complete the American Board of Internal Medicine or American Board of Pediatric requirements for specialty training in Internal Medicine or Pediatrics before they can begin subspecialty training in Allergy.
+A trainee must be board-certified in internal medicine or pediatrics and complete training in allergy before they are eligible for certification by the American Board of Allergy and Immunology.

 The University of Virginia Health System is a referral center providing primary and tertiary care for large portions of Virginia and West Virginia.
 All outpatient services in Allergy are provided in Charlottesville and the nearby vicinity.
 Outpatient facilities are located at Northridge Medical Park, the Battle Building at UVA Children’s Hospital, Zion Crossroads Specialty Care, and Culpeper Specialty Care.